below/HelloSilicon/README.md

 ```
 	MOV	X2, X0	// First, save the length into X2
 ```

+## Chapter 7

+As of right now, I will skip this chapter.
+Linux, by design, is made for tinkering, and Darwin is not. `unistd.h` is not part of the userland MacOS SDK, and the whole system call mechanism is considered private and subject to change.
+As @sagaarjha said: _"Go used to create static binaries on macOS but they would constantly break whenever an update came out"_.

+When I find the time I may look deeper into this.
+Or maybe someone else wants to?

 ## Listing 10-4, 10-5
 No changes in the core code were required, but I created a SwiftUI app that will work on macOS, iOS, and later on watchOS and tvOS, too.